Trendy, Tasty Tea

 In recent years, the term high tea has been used outside of Great Britain to refer to an elegant afternoon tea.
 Actually, however, high tea (also known as “meat tea”) often substitutes for dinner.
 Historically, working class people would come home from working in the factories and would be hungry for a hearty meal such as steak and kidney pie, fish, cheese, bread, vegetables, and desserts, with tea as the beverage.
 Today, high tea is a perfect treat for early evening when your friends are trekking home from work, famished and bushed.
 Revive them with a couple of hot dishes, and some cold items such as sandwiches and desserts.
 Not interested in cooking?
 Head to the Greenwich Village tearoom, Tea & Sympathy, for British dishes such as shepherd’s pie or bangers and mash, along with a steaming cup of tea.

 Full tea is great for special occasions, like celebrating a new home or new job for someone in your circle.
 It is often, though not always, served on a three-tiered tray.
 The bottom holds savories like finger sandwiches, quiches or cheese and crackers, and the top two tiers hold two types of sweets (like scones or petit fours).
 To make it a “royal” tea, include a glass of champagne, sherry, or other spirit.
-For a truly elegant and pricey tea experience, head to the Astor Court at the St. Regis Hotel, The Russian Tea Room or the Hotel Plaza Athénée, where teas are brewed with soft Fiji water chosen for its low mineral content.
+For a truly elegant and pricey tea experience, head to the St. Regis Hotel, The Russian Tea Room or the Hotel Plaza Athénée, now in partnershp with Le Palais Des Thes, where you can choose from nine different varieties of teas.

 When you or your buddies could use some comfort food, throw a cream tea.
 Featuring scones, jam, and Devonshire clotted cream (available in specialty groceries), cream tea is not about caloric restriction.
 It is about scrumptious tastes and textures that soothe the soul, and bonding with friends who, for the afternoon at least, have all fallen off the same wagon of dietary virtue.
 Want to bring the kids?
 Head to Alice’s Tea Cup for fabulous scones, whimsical design, and any of its 140 teas.